-This is a beautiful Penguin edition of the 1925 novel; I picked it up from my favourite secondhand bookstore (as always), and yet it looks brand new, never read.
+This is a beautiful Penguin edition of the 1925 novel.
+I picked it up from my favourite secondhand bookstore (as always), and yet it looks brand new, never read.
 In the front they’ve printed Fitzgerald’s original dedication, to his wife Zelda.
 I thought that was really sweet… until I later learned that she was quite a piece of work, and would probably have kicked up a royal stink if he hadn’t dedicated the book to her.
+I can respect that.

 Fitzgerald began planning The Great Gatsby in 1923, but it was a long and laborious process to get to the finished product.
 In his first year of writing he pumped out 18,000 words, only to scrap it all and start again.
 There were stacks of revisions, even entire chapters re-written, before it went to press.
 Fitzgerald also changed the title more often than he changed his underpants.
 His reported favourite was “Under The Red, White and Blue”, but it was vetoed by his publishers (and his wife, ha!).